 Julia joined Family League in 2012 as Senior Director of Initiatives.
 In this role, Julia led the development and expansion of Family League’s signature initiative, the Community Schools Strategy.
 In this capacity, Julia managed Family League’s Pre-K through College Continuum, which includes community Schools, the Snack & Supper Program, Out of School Time, Summer Learning, and Program Quality/Professional Development.
-Julia is currently the Chief Strategy Officer for Family League of Baltimore.
-In this role, Julia is responsible for systems building, evaluation and quality, professional development and coordinating Family League’s collective impact strategies across the age span continuum to ensure families smoothly transition from early childhood through to college and the workforce.
+Julia later became the Chief Strategy Officer for Family League of Baltimore.
+In this role, Julia was responsible for systems building, evaluation and quality, professional development and coordinating Family League’s collective impact strategies across the age span continuum to ensure families smoothly transition from early childhood through to college and the workforce.

 Prior to joining Family League, Julia served as a Family and Community Engagement Specialist for Turnaround Schools within Baltimore City Public Schools.
 During her time at City Schools Julia coordinated work around Title I, Fair Student Funding, Policy and Family and Community Engagement.